-There’s a new show in Animal Kingdom and we’re wild for it!
+This show is for the birds!
+Seriously, and we’re wild for it!
 Senior Wilderness Explorer Russell and his furry pal Dug from Disney•Pixar’s animated hit film UP join bird experts on a new adventure featuring encounters with birds from around the world.
 UP!
-A Great Bird Adventure made its onstage debut at Disney’s Animal Kingdom on Earth Day, April 22, coinciding with the theme park’s 20th anniversary.
-We were there and really enjoyed the updated show.
+A Great Bird Adventure made its onstage debut at Disney’s Animal Kingdom on Earth Day, April 22, 2018, coinciding with the theme park’s 20th anniversary.
 Keep reading to learn everything you need to know about this new show.

 1 – The Show Replaces Flights of Wonder